MicrosoftDocs/xamarin-docs/docs/xamarin-forms/enterprise-application-patterns/authentication-and-authorization.md

 ## Authentication

 Authentication is required when an application needs to know the identity of the current user.
 ASP.NET Core's primary mechanism for identifying users is the ASP.NET Core Identity membership system, which stores user information in a data store configured by the developer.
-Typically, this data store will be an EntityFramework store, though custom stores or third party packages can be used to store identity information in Azure storage, DocumentDB, or other locations.
+Typically, this data store will be an EntityFramework store, though custom stores or third party packages can be used to store identity information in Azure storage, Azure Cosmos DB, or other locations.

 For authentication scenarios that make use of a local user data store, and that persist identity information between requests via cookies (as is typical in ASP.NET MVC web applications), ASP.NET Core Identity is a suitable solution.
 However, cookies are not always a natural means of persisting and transmitting data.
 For example, an ASP.NET Core web application that exposes RESTful endpoints that are accessed from a mobile app will typically need to use bearer token authentication, since cookies can't be used in this scenario.
 However, bearer tokens can easily be retrieved and included in the authorization header of web requests made from the mobile app.